Scaling Laws for Cross-Encoder Reranking: A Framework for Reranker Scaling Laws

 \subsection{Scaling}

-We study reranker scaling along three axes—model size, training data exposure, and their joint effect—by fitting parametric curves to observed NDCG@10 (or CE) and evaluating predictive accuracy via held-out checkpoints.\footnote{We experimented with several alternative functional forms (e.g., exponential, logarithmic, and polynomial variants) and found that the power-law formulations below provided the most consistent fit and lowest forecasting error across settings.}
+We study three axes—model size, training exposure, and their joint effect—using power laws, which fit best among the functional forms we tried.\footnote{We also tested exponential, logarithmic, and polynomial variants, but power laws were the most consistent and predictive.}